1

 Pro Tips

-- Most rebuilds only require sealhead service.
-If your rebound still works but compression is weak or lockout failed, suspect low oil or bad bleed.
+- If rebound works but compression is weak, suspect low oil or a bad bleed.

 Rebuild + Bleed Procedure

-- Clean the damper really well with isopropyl alcohol and just follow the Clamping Large Shafts instructions.
+- Clean damper thoroughly with isopropyl alcohol

-- Pull out shaft/piston assembly and fully drain the oil
+- Extract shaft/piston assembly and drain oil

-- Clean all components with isopropyl alcohol
+- Clean components with isopropyl alcohol

 Bleeding Process

-- Reinstall the needle assembly and retaining ring (assuming you didn't lose it)
+- Reinstall needle assembly + retaining ring

 Final Assembly

-- Grease and reinstall detent spring and ball
+- Grease detent spring and ball

-- Test rebound and compression knobs for click and damping response
+- Verify rebound and compression click properly

 Share